Frontend signing + backend sponsorship

 Build and sponsor on the BE, sign and submit on the FE

 This example shows how to build and sponsor a transaction on your backend, then sign and submit it on your frontend.
-Signing is done with a connected browser wallet (including Aptos Connect).
-We also discuss how to sign with an embedded, single-app Keyless wallet.
+Signing is done with a connected browser wallet (including Aptos Connect) or a single-app Keyless wallet.

 Image